Moved By Loves

 And my goodness, I didn’t know so much went into moving someone!

-Now that our company has grown, you will find me doing an ever-growing array of behind the scenes tasks such as answering the phones, putting jobs into the calendar, keeping job info up to date, processing invoices, processing payroll, reminding Justin of appointments, taking photos, running the company’s social media accounts—and now this blog!
+As our company has grown, you will find me doing an ever- changing array of behind the scenes tasks such as answering the phones, putting jobs into the calendar, keeping job info up to date, processing invoices, processing payroll, reminding Justin of appointments, taking photos, running the company’s social media accounts—and now this blog!

 Parallel to what I learned working in the beauty industry about the differences between a licensed professional’s work and at-home quality, I quickly learned the difference between professional and do-it-yourself moving.